dann815/boxflaskjwt/README.md

 cat rsapublic.pem | pbcopy
 ```

-3.2 Add the public key to your application.
-CLICK SAVE!
+3.2 Add the public key to your application in the "Public Key Management" section of the developer console.
+REMEMBER TO CLICK SAVE!
 If you need help, follow the instructions at: <https://box-content.readme.io/v2.0/docs/app-auth>

+3.3 Copy the Client ID.
+Whitelist your application against your Enterprise.
+1) Click "Admin Console" in the upper left corner.
+2) Click the gear icon in the upper right corner
+3) Click the first option (Business/Enterprise Settings)
+4) Apps -> Custom Applications -> Authorize New App -> Paste your Client ID

 ### Step 4: Configuration
 4.1 Create a file named settings.cfg